Trustless-Work/Product/reclaim-protocol-integration/README.md

 ```

 ### Should attestations unlock payments under certain conditions?
 Sure.
 But this is tricky part.
-As example - payment via bank
+As an example - payment via SEPA instant bank
 transaction.
-It could be returned after some time to sender.
+It could be returned to sender after some time.
-So that there was no malicious intent, the money was actually sent and proof was created
+So that there was no malicious intent, the money was actually sent and proof was created,
+but money never reached recipient.

 the cool part is we can create custom provider

 for example it's possible to change params of arbitrary url
 <p align="center"> <img src="imgs/custom_provider.png" alt="CLR-S (2)"> </p>

-and pick what we whould be claim
+and pick what whould be the claim piece

 <p align="center"> <img src="imgs/claim.png" alt="CLR-S (2)"> </p>

 ## How reclaim works